-Working in academia is a perfect illustration of the maxim stating that “You cannot make everybody happy“.
+Working in academia is a perfect way of truly understanding the meaning of the expression “You cannot make everybody happy“.
 You see, this maxim describes particularly well what teaching entails.

 On the other hand, once in a while I get appreciation notes and messages from my students.
 I cherish these, and I keep all of them.